VatsaDev/NanoPhi-alpha/README.md

 # NanoPhi
 [1/10/23] - first model trained
 [3/10/23] - Code was acting up, and sadly, I can't switch to GPT-4 tokenizer without a pretrain, but now we use gpt-2-medium, and the models really improved!

-Finetuning GPT-2-medium (355m) with Phi-1.5 like Data, to see how the model improves, and how strong tiny LMs can get Data is tiny-textbooks and the sciphi dataset
+Objective - Finetuning GPT-2-medium (355m) with Phi-1.5 like Data, to see how the model improves, and how strong tiny LMs can get
+Data is tiny-textbooks and the sciphi dataset

 Goals